franzbu/EnhancedSpaces.spoon/README.md

 # EnhancedSpaces

 ## First Things First: Who Is This For?
-Every power user sooner or later feels restricted by the confinements of a single screen; there is simply never enough space.
+Every power user sooner or later feels restricted by the confinements of a single screen; there is simply never too much space.
 While the obvious remedy is a multi-monitor arrangement, there is a lesser known solution that enables the user to have more than one screen on a single display: virtual screens or, as they are called in EnhancedSpaces, mSpaces.

 mSpaces have both advantages and disadvantages compared to multi-monitor arrangements.
-One of the advantages is that you don't have to move your neck and head around to look at another screen - using mSpaces is like making the monitors of your multi-monitor arrangement swap by means of a keyboard shortcut.
+One of the advantages is that you don't have to move your head around to look at another screen - using mSpaces is like making the monitors of your multi-monitor arrangement swap by means of a keyboard shortcut.
 The obvious disadvantage of mSpaces is that you can't see more than one of them at a time; however, while every user has a different workflow, for many of us that is simply unnecessary, in which case the benefits of mScreens comfortably outweigh the downsides.

 I dismissed my multi-monitor arrangement in favor of virtual screens years ago and have never looked back.
 I started out using macOS' built-in Spaces and used third-party tools that added improvements to Apple's rather simplistic approach.
 However, Apple's keeping introducing under-the-hood changes to their Spaces made adding enhancements increasingly difficult.

-So I have developed an application that manages mSpaces and windows in a way I've always wanted it.
+So I've developed an application that manages mSpaces and windows in a way I've always wanted it.
 One of the main goals while developing EnhancedSpaces has been that it can be used intuitively and efficiently; managing your mSpaces and windows is thus as simple as using a keyboard sortcut, pointing device, or menu.

 EnhancedSpaces has features such as switching and moving windows between mSpaces instantly, using sticky windows, and automatically opening windows on pre-arranged mSpaces in pre-arranged sizes and positions, and with EnhancedSpaces' window manager you can resize and position your windows with keyboard shortcuts or, optionally, with your mouse or trackpad.